flexseth/bioboxfinal/README.md

 ### Installation Instructions

 ### Requirements
-- Local
+- Local (or some local development environment)
 - Node, NPM, NPX
 - Git
 - WordPress themes (in main folder)

-### Dev environment
+### Dev environment setup
 - Create a new WordPress dev environment in Local
-- Right click the dev environment and select Open Site Shell
+- In Local, right click the dev environment and select Open Site Shell
 - Navigate to the plugins directory of this install
 - `git clone` the block repo
 - `cd` into the repo directory
 - `npm install` to install dependencies
-- `npm start` - package block files
+- `npm start` - package block files and run wp-scripts (via Webpack)

 ### Create Users, Posts, tests
 In Local, right click the site you have installed the plugin on.
 Select Open Site Shell.
 From thecommand line, enter the following commands to generate your three users.
 Please note these commands will not work in the normal filesystem, you must go to the Site Shell in Local (which should load in Terminal)